MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/analyze-event-logs-diagnose-unexpected-reboots.md

 ms.reviewer: kaushika, mchamp, warrenw ms.custom: sap:System Performance\System Reliability (crash, errors, bug check or Blue Screen, unexpected reboot), csstroubleshoot
 ---
-# Analyze System Event logs to diagnose unexpected reboots
+# Analyze system event logs to diagnose unexpected reboots

 This article provides a comprehensive guide on analyzing system event logs to diagnose unexpected reboots.
 The analysis helps determine the cause or lead up to other troubleshooting steps to find the root cause.

-There are generally two types of reboots, normal reboot and unexpected reboot.
+There are generally two types of reboots, normal reboots and unexpected reboots.
 A normal reboot occurs when a computer is shut down or restarted using the shutdown or restart option in Windows.
 An unexpected reboot occurs when a computer is running normally but reboots due to power loss, hardware failures, or bug checks.

 ## Review Event IDs 12, 13, 6005, and 6009 for reboot history